Cross-Multiplicative Coalescent Processes and Applications: Introduction

-Although, the above result is not novel \cite{Frieze}, its proof given in Subsection \ref{sec:proofKn} relies entirely on the use of the hydrodynamic limits from Section \ref{sec:weakconv}.
-At the end of Subsection \ref{lmstKn} a general approach for finding $\lim\limits_{n \rightarrow \infty} E[L_n]$ via the Smoluchowski coagulation equations is proposed.

-Our main result, proven in Section \ref{sec:knn}, finds the asymtiotics for the mean length of a minimal spanning tree on the complete bipartite graph with partitions of size $\alpha n$ and $\beta n$.
-There too, the probability of two components merging, at a given time, depends only on the number of edges that connect those two components.
-If connected component $C_i$ and $C_j$ have partition sizes $(i_1,i_2)$ and $(j_1,j_2)$ respectively, then there are $i_1j_2+i_2j_1$ edges which, when opened, would connect $C_i$ and $C_j$. \begin{thm}[Theorem \ref{thm:mainKnn}] Let $\alpha, \beta >0$ and $L_n=L_n(\alpha,\beta)$ be the length of a minimal spanning tree on a complete bipartite graph $K_{\alpha[n], \beta[n]}$ with partitions of size and independent uniform edge weights over $[0, 1]$.
-Then
+As a particular application of the proposed general approach we find the asymptotic limit for the mean length of a minimal spanning tree for the complete bipartite graph with partitions of sizes $\alpha[n]=\alpha n +o(\sqrt{n})$ and $\beta[n]=\beta n +o(\sqrt{n})$.
+See Sect.~\ref{sec:applications}.
+There, the probability of two components merging at a given time depends only on the number of edges that connect those two components.
+If connected component $C_i$ and $C_j$ have partition sizes $(i_1,i_2)$ and $(j_1,j_2)$ respectively, then there are $i_1j_2+i_2j_1$ edges which, when opened, would connect $C_i$ and $C_j$.